sciZer0/7/v/README.md

 <h1>12 &nbsp Ideal Stablecoin</h1>

-From day one, the Vote blockchain has the ideal stablecoin, which is a really decentralized, permissionless, over-collateralized, ultra-stable and safe stablecoin — meaning, among other things, which never relies on banks and multisigs, and where a code bug can never result in losing funds of users.
+From day one, the Vote blockchain has the ideal stablecoin, which is a really decentralized, permissionless, over-collateralized, ultra-stable, safe stablecoin — meaning, among other things, which never relies on banks and multisigs, and where a code bug can never result in losing funds of users.

+The specific details is kept for now.

 *A bit more detail on this below in the chapter called **About DeFi**.*